Historic Site of Anti-Mongolian Struggle: Structure

 Hangpadu Fortress was the only earthen fortress constructed on Jeju.
 It was a double structure consisting of an inner complex and wall which was in turn surrounded by a larger area enclosed by a long earthen wall.
 Both walls are thought to have been at least 2 m tall.
+Their construction involved layers of natural soil, clay, and stones.
+The stones tend to be around 30-50 cm.
 The inner fortress is sometimes referred to as naeseong (내성), while the outer walls are sometimes referred to as (go)toseong ((고)토성).

 The inner wall forms a rough square of 756 m, consisting of an 178 m northern wall, an 194 m eastern wall, an 192 m southern wall, and an 192 m western wall.
 The base of the inner wall contains a row of stones and rammed earth.
 The inner fortress is mostly flat, ranging from 160 m to 165 m above sea level, with a gentle slope northwards.
 A drainage system moved water towards the east.